 According to the medical community, the main difference between Tendinitis and Tendinosis is time.
 One may last longer than the other, as well as having different healing procedures.

 Tendinitis – This is an acute, short-term, and sudden issue with inflammation at its core.
-This sudden pain is brought on by an injury to a tendon.
-The area is often red, swollen, and extremely warm to the touch as well as painful.
+Because this injury at the tendon causes sudden pain and warmth to the touch and the area becomes red and swollen in that area.
 If looked at under a microscope, the cells would be inflamed.

 Tendinosis – This is a persistent or chronic illness, that can also be recurring, but not long-lasting.
 This is a condition that can be from a repetitive movement or trauma that won’t heal.
 It does involve inflammation of the cells, but rather micro-tears in the tendon.